SharonLutz/reverseMA/README.md

 ## Example 2:
-For example 2, we generate an indirect effect of the exposure X on the outcome Y (betaX=0.2), but no direct effect of the exposure X on the outcome Y through the mediator M (gammaX=0).
+Example 2 is similar to Example 1 except we now generate an indirect effect of the exposure X on the outcome Y (betaX=0.2), but no direct effect of the exposure X on the outcome Y through the mediator M (gammaX=0).
+The code below runs this example.
 ```
 library(reverseMA)